SalesforceLabs/Soundboardforce/README.md

 Complete the following steps to add a custom sound: (I will not be providing a mountain of detail)

-1. Upload a new static resource with your sound
+1. Upload a new static resource with your sound.
 2. Upload a new static resource with the associated image.
 We at Soundboardforce Productions Inc Corp Ltd recommend a square image with sides 112 pixels in length.
 An image with different dimensions could (it will) create a blackhole and doom us all.
 3. Time to get coding!
 Open `force-app\main\default\lwc\soundboard\sounds.js`.
 4. Import your two new static resources.